rzarhmi/html-css-card-challenge/README.md

 You can choose any preferred image for card background.

-You should implement it in response design.
+You should implement it in responsive design.

 ## Expectations